gllse/odin-recipes/README.md

 # odin-recipes

+240708
-Begin work on recipe website, added index.html
+- Begin work on recipe website

-Skills I have learned and worked upon in this assignment:
+Skills I have learned and worked upon in this assignment
 - basic HTML
 - basic Git commits